 As of the 2022/23 school year, LEAs must pay CE fees for students who are experiencing socioeconomic disadvantage related to their participation in a CE course (excluding fees for textbooks; see next section).
-This includes college and university application fees and CE tuition fees.
-Those fees will be reimbursed through the CE allocation in the subsequent school year, provided the LEA has an accounting of the fees that they paid.
+This includes college and university CE tuition fees.